H.R. 4904: PHASE Act of 2025

 Why it matters

-The Secretary of Transportation must study urban areas identified by the Bureau of the Census where pedestrian fatalities have increased, using data available as of the date of enactment.
-The Secretary then has not later than 2 years after enactment to report the results to the House Committee on Transportation and Infrastructure and the House Committee on Appropriations.
+DOT has to study urban areas — as determined by the Bureau of the Census — where pedestrian deaths have increased, using the data available when the bill becomes law, to pinpoint where crashes happen most.
+The Secretary then has up to two years after enactment to brief the House Transportation and Infrastructure Committee and the House Appropriations Committee on the results.

-The bill authorizes $5,000,000 for each fiscal year for a grant program open to cities, Indian Tribes, and municipalities.
-Eligible projects include 13 listed categories, such as innovative crosswalk technology, pedestrian crossings, accessible sidewalks, accessible pedestrian signals, accessible curb ramps, increased lighting at crossings, and grade-separated crossings.
+The bill authorizes $5 million for each fiscal year for a grant program open to cities, Indian Tribes, and municipalities.
+Eligible projects span 13 categories, including smarter crosswalk technology, pedestrian crossings, accessible sidewalks and curb ramps, accessible pedestrian signals, increased lighting at crossings, and grade-separated crossings.

-Any infrastructure funded under the grant program must comply with all applicable Federal regulations and the Americans with Disabilities Act of 1990, cited as 42 U.S.C.
-12131 et seq.
-That means accessibility is not optional for projects like sidewalks, curb ramps, pedestrian signals, and crossings.
+Any infrastructure paid for through the grants must comply with all applicable federal regulations and the Americans with Disabilities Act of 1990.
+Accessibility isn't optional for the sidewalks, curb ramps, pedestrian signals, and crossings the program funds.

 Who benefits from H.R.
 4904?

-People walking in urban areas where pedestrian fatalities have increased could benefit from the DOT study and from local projects like marked crosswalks, increased lighting at crossings, expanded buffer zones, and grade-separated crossings.
+Pedestrians in urban areas where deaths have been rising stand to gain the most — from the DOT study and from local projects like marked crosswalks, more lighting, expanded buffer zones, and grade-separated crossings.

 People with disabilities

-The grant program explicitly supports accessible pedestrian signals, accessible sidewalks, and accessible curb ramps, and every funded project must comply with the Americans with Disabilities Act of 1990 (42 U.S.C.
-12131 et seq.).
+The grant list explicitly funds accessible pedestrian signals, accessible sidewalks, and accessible curb ramps, and every funded project has to meet the Americans with Disabilities Act — making accessibility a built-in requirement, not an afterthought.

 Bicyclists and other vulnerable road users

-The bill says traffic-control solutions should equip vehicle operators, including bicyclists, and protect vulnerable road users.
-The DOT study also examines whether blind spot detection safety systems can detect all road users in time.
+The bill says traffic-control solutions should equip drivers and bicyclists alike while protecting vulnerable road users, and the DOT study tests whether blind spot detection can actually see cyclists and pedestrians in time.

 Cities, Indian Tribes, and municipalities

-These entities are directly eligible to apply for grants, with funding authorized at $5,000,000 for each fiscal year for projects ranging from upgraded highway traffic signals to adaptive or intelligent roadway and pedestrian lighting.
+These governments can apply directly for grants, with $5 million authorized each year for projects ranging from upgraded traffic signals to adaptive roadway and pedestrian lighting.

 Who is affected by H.R.
 4904?